 Prognosis is a medical term used to predict the future course of a disease, the chance for recovery and the likelihood of a person’s survival.
-Typically, prognosis refers to the physician’s judgment of the likely or expected development of a disease or of the chances of getting better.
+Typically, prognosis refers to the physician’s or nurse practitioner’s judgment of the likely or expected development of a disease or of the chances of getting better.
 Prognosis varies depending on the specific advanced chronic condition, the presence of multiple advanced chronic conditions and the coexistence of frailty.

 When applied to large statistical populations, prognostic estimates can be very accurate.
-For example, the statement “45% of patients with severe septic shock will die within 28 days” can be made with some confidence, because previous research found that this proportion of patients died.
+For example, the statement “45% of patients with severe septic shock will die within 28 days” can” can be made with some confidence, because previous research found that this proportion of patients died.

 For patients who are critically ill, particularly those in an intensive care unit, there are numerical prognostic scoring systems that are more accurate.
 The most famous of these is the APACHE II scale, which is most accurate when applied in the seven days prior to a patient’s predicted death.

 In identifying the seriously ill patients with advanced chronic conditions who are appropriate for MOLST and end-of-life thoughtful discussions, it is important that the physician or nurse practitioner estimate and communicate prognosis.

 No one knows the precise date or time of death.
 However, a physician or nurse practitioner can offer a range for average life expectancy:

 The question, “Would it surprise you if this person died in the next year?” is helpful in identifying patients who should be offered the opportunity to have a thoughtful MOLST discussion using the 8-Step MOLST Protocol.

 It is critically important to understand health status and prognosis as part of preparing for a thoughtful MOLST discussion.